 Tokyo Metropolitan Expressway Harumi Route

-The route is approximately 2.7 km in total length and runs from Ariake in Koto Ward to Harumi in Chuo Ward.
+The route is approximately 2.7 km in total length and runs from Ariake in Koto-ku to Harumi in Chuo-ku.
 The route will link traffic from the Tsukiji/Tsukishima and Harumi districts that currently uses the Inner Circular Route, as well as future traffic generated in the waterfront district, to the Metropolitan Expressway Wangan Route, improving the traffic situation in the area.
 At the same time, the route will promote the development of the waterfront, Toyosu, and Harumi districts.

-The Ariake-Toyosu section opened in February 2009, and the Metropolitan Expressway Company Limited is moving ahead with construction, aiming to complete the remaining Toyosu-Harumi section in fiscal 2015.
+The Ariake-Toyosu section opened in February 2009, and the remaining Toyosu-Harumi section opened in March 2018.

-Development of city-planned roads in districts with close-set wooden hous
+Development of city-planned roads in districts with close-set wooden houses

 Districts with close-set wooden houses face a number of issues related to disaster-resistance, due to the large number of aging wooden structures and narrow roads (located within these districts).
 It is also stipulated in Tokyo Metropolitan Government (TMG) damage estimates for an earthquake that directly strikes the capital issued by the FY2012 TMG Disaster Prevention Council that major damage, including large-scale fires set off by such an earthquake, is expected to occur in these areas.

-As part of the Ten-year Project to Advance Fire Resistance in Close-set Wooden Housing Areas, the TMG has designated districts especially likely to sustain severe damage in the event of an earthquake, covering an area approximately 7,000 ha, as development districts.
+As part of the Ten-year Project to Advance Fire Resistance in Close-set Wooden Housing Areas, the TMG has designated districts especially likely to sustain severe damage in the event of an earthquake, covering an area approximately 7,000 ha (revised to approximately 6,900ha in March 2016) as development districts.
 The plan aims to turn these areas into communities that do not burn and where fire does not spread by FY2020.
 In addition to promoting fire-resistance in built-up areas, the project is also advancing the development of city planned roads (designated routes for improvement) constructed by the TMG (28 sections approximately 26 km in length) which will effectively enhance disaster resistance in such areas as prevention of the spread of fire, evacuation, and relief operations.

 Roads in the ward area

 Therefore, the Bureau is focusing on linking unfinished sections of ring roads and the arterial roads that connect the ward area to the Tama area.
-The main routes slated for improvements include Radial Route No. 5, Radial Route No. 7 (Mejiro-dori), Ring Road No. 2, and Ring Road No. 6 (Yamate-dori).
+The main routes slated for improvements include Radial Route No. 5, Radial Route No. 7 (Mejiro-dori Avenue), Ring Road No. 2, and Ring Road No. 6 (Yamate-dori Avenue).

-Ring Road No. 6 (Yamate-dori) is a major arterial road approximately 20 km long which runs between Higashi-shinagawa 2-chome in Shinagawa Ward and Hikawa-cho in Itabashi Ward.
+Ring Road No. 6 (Yamate-dori Avenue) is a major arterial road approximately 20 km long which runs between Higashi-shinagawa 2-chome in Shinagawa-ku and Hikawa-cho in Itabashi-ku.

-A project to widen the section of Ring Road No. 6 that runs between Shoto 2-chome in Shibuya Ward and Kaname-cho 1-chome in Toyoshima Ward (approximately 8.8 km in length) from the current 22 m to 40 m is currently progressing in conjunction with improvements to the Tokyo Metropolitan Expressway Central Circular Route Shinjuku Route.
+A project to widen the section of Ring Road No. 6 that runs between Shoto 2-chome in Shibuya-ku and Kaname-cho 1-chome in Toyoshima-ku approximately 8.8 km in length) from the current 22m to 40m was advanced in conjunction with improvements to the Tokyo Metropolitan Expressway Central Circular Route Shinjuku Route and completed in March 2015.

 Upon completion of improvements, Ring Road 6 is expected to disperse the inflow of traffic that passes through the center of Tokyo and facilitate the smoother flow of traffic, while also raising the level of disaster-resistance and safety.